nealmick/ttt/README.md

 # Tic Tac Toe#
-#### But you never win!
+#### But you never win, checks all possible board states, and might beat you

+A TicTacToe game has over 10,000 possible board states.
+The algorithm works by finding the next move leading to the desired outcome.
 The board state is stored using a 3 x 3 array.
-Each array index contains an integer of -1, 0, or 1, depending on board state X, empty, or O.  When a move is played the board is converted to a 9 character string representing the board and is then sent to the server.
-The server receives the board string and converts the board back to an array.
-The server then iterates through all possible board states.
-This is done one at a time, recursively until there are no more possible moves.
-Each final position is evaluated based on the winner and scored -1, 0, or 1.
-The score is then compared to the best score found so far and updated if necessary.
-Once all moves have been evaluated the best move is played and the board state is sent back to the front end.
+The algorithm traverses and evaluates a tree structure which contains every possible board state.
+The root of the tree is the current game state.
+Each branch of the tree is a possible move.
+Every level of depth in the tree the player flips (MiniMax).
+Eventually the branch terminates when the board is full.
+Each terminal branch is scored on the winner -1, 0, or 1.
+The best score is kept and updated if a higher scoring branch is found.
+Once every branch is evaluated  the state with the best move is converted back to a 9 character string and sent to the front end.
+All tree computation takes place on the server.
+The algorithm is written in Python and uses recursion to iterate through all possible board states.
+The server is a Django web application.

 #### Django apps:
 1. Mysite - Default django app.